Last updated on April 21st, 2025 at 09:29 pm

 Extract from Forbes Interview with Amazon’s head of Devices, Dave Limp:

-Clearly, the term (coined and, as far as we know, used exclusively at Amazon) is a nod to programming and means that the leader isn’t expected to multitask.
-In Wilke’s words, this is “someone who wakes up and just worries about that thing.”
+Clearly, the term (coined and, as far as we know, used exclusively at Amazon) is a nod to the programming world and means that the leader isn’t expected to multitask.
+Similarly, an STL wakes up every day thinking about one thing.
+And that’s what makes this model so powerful for driving innovation.
+In Jeff Wilke’s words, this is “someone who wakes up and just worries about that thing.”
 That’s “super important to how we invent,” Dave Limp insists, because “the best way to fail at inventing something is by making it somebody’s part-time job.”
 The leader is then able to hire a team, usually beginning with one or two technical people — just enough capacity to begin to get started and begin building the thing.

 Article: Forbes, “How Does Amazon Stay At Day 1?”